-Dress up neat, but don’t try to look as if you picked a dress out of Vogue Magazine.
+Dress up neat, but don’t try to look like you picked a dress out of Vogue Magazine.

 Theatre artists in Santorini in beautiful dresses.

-You can actually survive without your daypacks most of the time.
+You can survive without your daypacks most of the time if you don’t carry a DSLR Camera.
 A money belt is good enough, along with your wallet in the front pocket.
 Avoid it.

-Sunglasses, shoes with socks, a cap, day pack, camera on the neck, an iPhone with a selfie stick, Polo T-shirts, and casual shorts – A typical tourist man is sure going to be approached by beggars and scammers of all sorts.
+Sunglasses, shoes with socks, a cap, a day pack, a camera on the neck, an iPhone with a selfie stick, Polo T-shirts, and casual shorts – A typical tourist man will surely be approached by beggars and scammers of all sorts.
 Avoid this as much as possible and dress simple without carrying too many things in your hands.

 Wearing Indian Traditional clothing in Greece